TaejusYee2001/TikTok-Bot/README.md

 Supports multiple TTS Options, originally using the free version of 11Labs, then moving to the TTS and gtts libraries.

 ### AI-Driven Subtitle Generation:
 Uses OpenAI's Whisper model to automatically generate subtitle files from TTS audio.
-This improves the efficiency and accuracy of subtitle creation.

 ### Optimized Subtitle Preprocessing:
-Improved text preprocessing pipelines, reducing subtitle interpolation times by 50% and decreasing hallucination rates in Whisper model outputs.
+Improved text preprocessing pipelines, decreasing hallucination rates in Whisper model outputs.

 ## 🛠️ Technologies Used